Upper Bounds for Local Learning Coefficients of Three-Layer Neural Networks: Upper bounds for local learning coefficients of three-layer neural networks

-(1) means that if all weights connecting a hidden-layer unit to the output layer are zero, then we can remove such a unit without changing the output.
-That is, (1) is an assumption related to the minimality of the number of hidden-layer units $H^*$.
+We may assume without loss of generality that every column vector of $A^*$ is nonzero.
+Indeed, if all weights connecting a hidden-layer unit to the output layer are zero, then removing that unit does not change the network output.
+Thus this condition amounts to taking \(H^*\) to be minimal among representations of the true distribution of this form.